matrix-org/matrix.org/content/twim-guide.md

 ### Contact info and Source link

 Many times people will ask about things published in TWIM.
-Often times people will use the TWIM matrix room itself to do that.
+Often times people will use the TWIM Matrix room itself to do that.
 However often time it would have been a better choice to instead ask inside of a project room where the devs are present.

 ### Correct usage of Headers